pavithraes/xprof/docs/trace_viewer.md

 *   You can search for specific event names using the “Find events..” search bar.
 Currently, this only searches within the visible time-window on screen, rather than the full trace.
-*   Flow Events: Enabling this option by clicking the “Flow Events” button in the top bar adds visualizations, linking events in one thread or line to events in another thread line.
+*   **Flow Events**: Enabling this option by clicking the “Flow Events” button in the top bar adds visualizations, linking events in one thread or line to events in another thread line.
 For example, there may be an arrow drawn from the op on the host that enqueues or launches work for an accelerator, to the op on the accelerator that executes that work.
 XProf determines these links